Engineering · 5 min read

 And If you’re interested in replicating some of the results in this blog post yourself, feel free to try out Solr Bench for yourself!

 Want a perfect website or app?
-FullStory can help.
+Fullstory can help.
 Request a demo today.

-About the author
+author

-Our team of data and user experience experts share tips and best practices.
+Our team of data and user experience experts shares tips and best practices.
+We are committed to introducing our audience to important topics surrounding analytics, behavioral data, user experience, product development, culture, engineering and more.